Xilinx/finn/docs/finn/getting_started.rst

 * Several folders including the root directory of the FINN compiler and the ``FINN_HOST_BUILD_DIR`` will be mounted into the Docker container and can be used to exchange files.
 * Do not use ``sudo`` to launch the FINN Docker.
 Instead, setup Docker to run `without root <https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user>`_.
 * If you want a new terminal on an already-running container, you can do this with `docker exec -it <name_of_container> bash`.
-* The container is spawned with the `--rm` option, so make sure that any important files you created inside the container are either in the /workspace/finn folder (which is mounted from the host computer) or otherwise backed up.
+* The container is spawned with the `--rm` option, so make sure that any important files you created inside the container are either in the finn compiler folder (which is mounted from the host computer) or otherwise backed up.

 Using a prebuilt image
 **********************